dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

   name: "David Conner"
 excerpt: "
-When people choose to define their own will independently of the existing power, seek the cultivation of a will to power for self-actualization, enable others to pursue such transformation, then the society as a whole and mankind become collectively stronger.
+When people choose to define their own will independently of the existing power, to seek the cultivation of a will to power for self-actualization, to enable others to pursue such transformation, then the society as a whole and mankind become collectively stronger.
 Moreover, those who independently determine their needs, desires and crucially the means whereby such are attained cannot be predicted or